SETU - Student Evaluation of Teaching and Units

 Further information on the policy and procedure for the use of SETU data in the performance development process can be found within the Staff Development Procedure for the Academic Staff Performance Development Process.

-The SETU results will also need to be provided by staff in the achievement reports supporting applications for confirmation, promotion or teaching awards.
-While faculties will now determine which units and staff are evaluated each semester, staff may still ‘opt in' to be evaluated should they need the results for these applications.
+The SETU results will also need to be provided by staff in the education achievement reports supporting applications for confirmation, promotion or teaching awards.
+While faculties will determine which units and staff are evaluated each semester, staff may still ‘opt in' to be evaluated should they need the results for these applications.

 Further information on the Student Evaluation Policy and the SETU procedures can be found in the Monash University Policy Bank.
 Additionally, further information regarding work undertaken in 2009 to revise and update the unit evaluation component of the SETU can be found in the paper; Revision of Unit Evaluation Survey.